GenaroDS/WebPortfolioOld/README.md

 * Clipboard Functionality: Added functionality to copy email and other contact information directly to the clipboard.
 * Dropdown Menu: Added a dropdown menu for better navigation.
 * Contact Me Feature: Implemented a functional anti-spam email sender in the "Contact Me" section for secure and reliable communication.
+* Education and Courses cards: Created card layouts to display educational qualifications and courses.

 ## Contributing